 although most of the substation equipment will be hidden from public view within buildings.

-include places for gathering, an off-leash area,
+Other public benefits include places for gathering, an off-leash area,

 public open space along Minor Avenue N and John Street, an event zone, alley improvements, and a

 Inside the Substation

 inside the Denny Substation

 .
 The majority of the substation equipment will be housed in

 enclosed structures only accessible by City Light personnel and technicians.